 Core Clay is a privately owned clay studio with 60+ artists sharing space.
-The Clay supply business offers a line of tools, clay and glaze materials available at most clay supplies, as well as our own in-house designed glazes and tools exclusive to Core Clay.
+Our retail supply consists of tools, clay, and glaze materials, as well as our own in-house designed glazes and tools exclusive to Core Clay.
 This area involves formulating and mixing glazes for sale, creating plaster forms, answering phones, helping customers, and keeping inventory levels accurate.

 Workshops are an important opportunity to learn from outside artists and they require extensive preparation.
 Artists in Residence working in this area will learn the details of putting together a multi-day event, from searching for presenters and arranging to feed and house a large group of people, to following up afterwards.
 This job involves developing publicity and computer skills.

 The Goal of the Artist in Residence Program